husarion/rosbot-demo-labyrinth/simulation_bringup/README.md

 # Rosbot demo labyrinth simulation in the gazebo.
+Make sure that you have installed on your PC:
+- **Docker** and **docker-dompose** for Linux.
+You can install it from [docker](https://docs.docker.com/engine/install/ubuntu/) and [docker compose](https://docs.docker.com/compose/install/).
+- **ROS2** (if you don't want to install it on your computer there is a possibility to use ROS2 commands from inside the container, it is described later how to do it)
 ## Copy project git repository
 Create a folder for your workspace and copy the git repository.
 ```